OpenEvalProject/evals/manuscripts/elife-73870/v1/manuscript.md

 In a separate analysis, we investigated the sensitivity of LIME explanations to the training data used to fit the LSTM model.
 Because the purpose of this analysis was to understand the variability in LIME explanations and not to understand the dependence of LIME explanations on different communities, we only considered LIME explanations of the full community.
 This is in contrast to the LIME explanations shown in Figure 3d, e, which present the median LIME explanation taken over all of the communities in the training data.
 Training data was varied using 20-fold cross-validation, and LIME sensitivity of both metabolites (Figure 3—figure supplement 5) and species (Figure 3—figure supplement 6) was computed after fitting the LSTM model to each partition of the training data.

-## Understanding relationships between variables using prediction sensitivity (Figure 4)
+#### Understanding relationships between variables using prediction sensitivity (Figure 4)

 For each metabolite (Acetate, Butyrate, Lactate, Succinate), fractions of 0.5, 0.6, 0.7, 0.8, 0.9, and 1 of the total dataset were randomly sampled.
 Each sub-sampled dataset was subject to 20-fold cross validation to determine the sensitivity of held-out prediction performance to the amount of data available for training.
-This process was repeated 30 times, and the average prediction over the 30 trials was used to compute the final held-out prediction performance (R2).
+This process was repeated 30 times, and the average prediction over the 30 trials was used to compute the final held-out prediction performance ($R^{2}$).

-The sensitivity of the model to the presence of individual species and pairs of species was determined by evaluating prediction performance (R2) for subsets of the data containing each species and each possible pair of species.
-To evaluate how prediction performance of each metabolite was affected by the presence of species pairs, we computed the average percent difference between prediction performance taken over subsets containing a single species and all pairs of species using the following equation:(5)Pairwisesensitivity=100Nspecies2∑i=1Nspecies∑j≠iNspeciesRij2−Ri2Ri2,
+The sensitivity of the model to the presence of individual species and pairs of species was determined by evaluating prediction performance ($R^{2}$) for subsets of the data containing each species and each possible pair of species.
+To evaluate how prediction performance of each metabolite was affected by the presence of species pairs, we computed the average percent difference between prediction performance taken over subsets containing a single species and all pairs of species using the following equation:

+$$
+Pairwisesensitivity=\frac{100}{N_{species}^{2}}\sumi=1N_{species}\sumj\neqiN_{species}\frac{R_{ij}^{2}−R_{i}^{2}}{R_{i}^{2}},
+$$

-where Ri2 is the prediction performance taken over the subset of samples containing species i, and Ri⁢j2 is the prediction performance taken over the subset of samples containing species i and j.
+where $R_{i}^{2}$ is the prediction performance taken over the subset of samples containing species $i$, and $R_{i⁢j}^{2}$ is the prediction performance taken over the subset of samples containing species $i$ and $j$.

-## Clustering metabolite trajectories (Figure 5)
+#### Clustering metabolite trajectories (Figure 5)

 To generate the clusters from the dynamic community observations (Figure 5), we used a graph-theoretic divisive clustering algorithm (Jain et al., 1999) based on the minimal spanning tree (Zahn, 1971).
 We first generated an undirected graph wherein each node was a community observed in our experiment and each edge weight was the Euclidean distance between two communities based on all metabolite measurements (4 metabolites ×3 time points = 12-dimensional space for Euclidean distance calculation).
 We then determined the minimal spanning tree for this graph using the minimum_spanning_tree function in networkx (v2.1) for Python 3.
 We then used this minimal spanning tree to generate clusters by iteratively removing the edge with the largest weight until 6 clusters were formed.
 In each iteration, if any edge removal resulted in a cluster with <5 communities (i.e. minimum cluster size), that edge was returned and the next largest edge was removed.
 The number of clusters and minimum cluster size were chosen based on an elbow method (Pal and Biswas, 1997), wherein scatter plots were made of the mean intracluster distance versus the number of clusters for various minimum cluster sizes and a combination of minimum cluster size and number of clusters that fell on the elbow of the plot was chosen.

-## Decision tree classification of metabolite trajectories (Figure 5)
+#### Decision tree classification of metabolite trajectories (Figure 5)

 The decision tree shown in Figure 5—figure supplement 1d and used to produce the annotations in Figure 5a was generated using the DecisionTreeClassifier with the default parameter settings in scikit-learn (v0.23.1) for Python 3 (visualization generated using plot_tree function from the same).

-## Understanding relationships between variables using sensitivity gradients (Figure 5)
+#### Understanding relationships between variables using sensitivity gradients (Figure 5)

 Interpretability of neural-network (NN) models continues to be an interesting challenge in machine learning.
 While LIME is a great tool to explain what machine learning classifiers are doing, it is model-agnostic and uses simple linear models to approximate local behavior.
 Model-agnostic characteristic enforces retraining linear models on the training data and analyzing local perturbations, before LIME can be used to invoke interpretability.
 Moreover, the type of modifications that need to be performed on the data to get proper explanations are typically use case specific.
 Consequently, model-aware interpretability methods that take into account the weights of an already trained NN are more suitable.

 For tasks, such as classification of images and videos, there is a natural way to interpret NN models using class activation maps (CAMs) (Selvaraju et al., 2017).
 CAMs assign appropriate weighting to different convolutional filters and highlights part of the images that activate a given output class the most.
 However, CAMs do not extend to other NN architectures, such as LSTMs.
 Fortunately for us, the answer to interpretability lies in the model training itself.
-Let Y be the output variable of interest whose perturbation with respect to an input x needs to be estimated.
-The effect of x on Y can be approximated through the partial derivative ∂⁡Y∂⁡x.
-For instance, Y may denote butyrate concentration in an experiment, while x can be used to represent abundance of a given species.
+Let $Y$ be the output variable of interest whose perturbation with respect to an input $x$ needs to be estimated.
+The effect of $x$ on $Y$ can be approximated through the partial derivative $\frac{\partial⁡Y}{\partial⁡x}$.
+For instance, $Y$ may denote butyrate concentration in an experiment, while $x$ can be used to represent abundance of a given species.
 The sign of the partial derivative depicts positive (or negative) correlation between the two variables, while the magnitude represents the extent of it.
 In order to evaluate the partial derivatives, we freeze the weights of the already trained LSTM model and declare the inputs to be variables.
 A single backpropagation pass then evaluates the partial derivatives of an output variable of interest with respect to all the input variables.
 This is in contrast to LIME-based interpretability method, which requires training an additional model on top of an already trained deep learning model.
 Most deep learning libraries already implement a computational graph for performing efficient forward and backward passes during the training phase.
 This computational graph can be used to evaluate sensitivity gradients.

 There indeed are other methods for explanation of neural networks, most notably the Shapley explainability method (Lundberg and Lee, 2017).
 This method is substantially more computationally burdensome than LIME or a sensitivity gradient based method (Jia, 2019a; Jia, 2019b).
 LIME and sensitivity gradients are based on first-order perturbations around the already learned model, and can be used to depict local model behavior with little to no computational burden.
 By contrast, explainability methods like Shapley are computationally expensive.
-An exact computation of Shapley values for a K-dimensional input requires estimating 2K possible coalitions of the feature values and the “absence” of a feature has to be simulated by drawing random instances, which increases the variance for the estimate of the Shapley values estimation.
+An exact computation of Shapley values for a $K$-dimensional input requires estimating $2^{K}$ possible coalitions of the feature values and the “absence” of a feature has to be simulated by drawing random instances, which increases the variance for the estimate of the Shapley values estimation.

-## Comparison of the discretized gLV model to the LSTM (Figure 5—figure supplement 3)
+#### Comparison of the discretized gLV model to the LSTM (Figure 5—figure supplement 3)

-To train the gLV model using the same algorithm used to train the LSTM and enable metabolite prediction, the gLV model was discretized and augmented with a feed-forward neural network.The approximate gLV model isxi(t+1)=xi(t)(ri+∑j=1Nspeciesaijxj(t)),ci(t+1)=FFN(xi(t+1)),
+To train the gLV model using the same algorithm used to train the LSTM and enable metabolite prediction, the gLV model was discretized and augmented with a feed-forward neural network.The approximate gLV model is

+$$
+x_{i}^{(t+1)}=x_{i}^{(t)}(r_{i}+\sumj=1N_{species}a_{ij}x_{j}^{(t)}),c_{i}^{(t+1)}=FFN(x_{i}^{(t+1)}),
+$$

-where xi is the abundance of species i, ri is the growth rate of species i, ai⁢j represents the impact of species j on species i, and ci is the concentration of metabolite i.
-Metabolite concentrations at time step t are predicted using a feed-forward neural network (FFN).
+where $x_{i}$ is the abundance of species $i$, $r_{i}$ is the growth rate of species $i$, $a_{i⁢j}$ represents the impact of species $j$ on species $i$, and $c_{i}$ is the concentration of metabolite $i$.
+Metabolite concentrations at time step $t$ are predicted using a feed-forward neural network (FFN).
 The structure of the discretized gLV model requires that all species abundances are strictly non-negative.
 When training the gLV, the data were pre-processed such that each feature (species abundance and metabolite concentration) ranges between zero and one based on the maximum value of each feature in the training data, computed at each time step.
 This is in contrast to the scaling used for the LSTM, which results in negative values for transformed species abundances.
 The stochastic gradient descent algorithm was used to train the LSTM and the discretized gLV model, using the Adam (Kingma and Ba, 2014) optimizer.
 The default settings of the Pytorch function, ReduceLROnPlateau, were used to adjust the learning rate during training.
-Species growth rates, ri, and interaction coefficients, ai⁢j, were initialized to zero prior to fitting.
+Species growth rates, $r_{i}$, and interaction coefficients, $a_{i⁢j}$, were initialized to zero prior to fitting.